 The caves are located on the B3135, just to the north-east of Cheddar village.
 The road follows the gorge, so it is steep and narrow, which means that walking along the road can be dangerous as there is no pavement.

 Wear shoes with good grip as the paths inside the caves can be wet and slippery.
+Please consult the Cheddar Gorge website for up to date access information and advice before visiting.

 About the author